Nioh 3: How to Change Appearance – Mirror Unlock and Code Status

 Where to change appearance in Nioh 3

-Based on the strongest Nioh 3-specific guide currently circulating, the appearance editor is tied to the mirror in the Eternal Rift.
-Once that hub is unlocked, the reported path is straightforward: go to the top-floor shrine, interact with the mirror, and choose the menu that reopens character customization.
+The appearance editor is tied to the mirror in the Eternal Rift.
+Once that hub is open, the path is short: go to the top-floor shrine, interact with the mirror, and pick the menu that reopens character customization.

 • Eternal Rift